 nano editor can open existing files, or create a file.
 If you decide to create a new file, you can give it a name when you call the

-nano editor, or later on, when you wish to save your content.
+nano editor, or later on, when you save your content.

 file1 file for editing by typing: